Skip to content

-Hyvä Checkout form modifiers can show or hide fields dynamically based on the values of other fields.
-This capability enables conditional form logic such as hiding region fields for countries without regions, or displaying additional fields only when specific options are selected.
+Hyva Checkout form modifiers can show, hide, add, or remove form fields dynamically based on the values of other fields.
+Interdependent fields enable conditional form logic - for example, hiding the region selector for countries without regions, or displaying extra fields only when specific options are selected.

-The most common conditional field scenario involves removing a field when another field contains a specific value.
-This example removes a custom field when the selected country is Germany.
+The most common interdependent field scenario involves removing a field when another field contains a specific value.
+The form modifier registers a form:build listener, then checks field values inside the callback to decide whether to remove the field.

 <?php